IraAngeles-IBM/istio101/observe-telemetry/README.md

     Combine one of the public IPs and the port together to access the service.
 For example: `169.61.73.131:32075`

-4. In the “Expression” input box, enter: istio_request_bytes_count.
+4. In the “Expression” input box, enter: `istio_request_bytes_count`.
 Click Execute and then select Graph.

-5. Then try another more specific query: istio_requests_total{destination_service="guestbook.default.svc.cluster.local", destination_version="2.0"}
+5. Then try another more specific query: `istio_requests_total{destination_service="guestbook.default.svc.cluster.local", destination_version="2.0"}`

 #### Kiali